 Behaviour treatment might even be covered by your pet insurance.
 All our policies cover behavioural treatment where you've been referred by your vet.

-All our policies also include free unlimited video vet calls.
+All our policies also include unlimited access to a UK qualified vet for help and advice, day or night.
 They might be able to give you some useful advice for your grieving pet as well.